jingedawang/Algorithms/README.md

 #### Gradle

-If you don't have Intellij IDEA installed, it's also convenient to build and test with Gradle.
+If you don't have Intellij IDEA installed or if you are using Gitpod, it's also convenient to build and test with Gradle.
 You don't need to have Gradle installed, `gradlew` script will download a proper version for you during the first run.